1992 Windsor Castle fire: Salvage operation

 Apart from the several hundred firemen directly involved in the fire-fight, staff and tradesmen helped the castle's fire brigade and volunteer salvage corps move furniture and works of art from the endangered apartments, including a 150 ft long table and a 120 ft long carpet from the Waterloo Chamber, to the safety of the castle's riding school.
-It was an enormous operation: 300 clocks, a collection of miniatures, thousands of valuable books and historic manuscripts, and old Master drawings from the Royal Library were saved.
+It was an enormous operation: 300 clocks, a collection of miniatures, thousands of valuable books and historic manuscripts, and old master drawings from the Royal Library were saved.
 On fire officers' instructions, heavy chests and tables were left behind.
 All other items were placed on giant sheets of tarpaulin in the North Terrace and Quadrangle, and the police called in dozens of removal vans from a large part of the home counties to transport items to other parts of the castle.

 Members of the Royal Household, including the 13th Earl of Airlie, assisted in the operation.
-The Royal Collection Department were especially active, including the director, Sir Geoffrey de Bellaigue; the surveyor of pictures, Christopher Lloyd; the deputy surveyor of the Queen's works of art, Hugh Roberts; the curator of Print Room, Mrs Roberts; and the librarian, Oliver Everett.
+The Royal Collection Department were especially active, including the director, Sir Geoffrey de Bellaigue; the surveyor of pictures, Christopher Lloyd; the deputy surveyor of the Queen's works of art, Hugh Roberts; the curator of Print Room, Jane Roberts; and the librarian, Oliver Everett.
 The Household Cavalry arrived from nearby Combermere Barracks.
 Some 100 officers and men of the Life Guards proved invaluable for moving bulky items.
 In all, 125 castle staff, 125 contractors, 100 military personnel and 20 Crown Estate staff were involved in the salvage operation.

 There had been no serious injuries and no deaths.
 Dean Lansdale, a decorator in the Private Chapel, burnt his hands while removing the three or four pictures he rescued.
 He was moved to the royal surgery and then to a hospital.
 A royal spokesman denied reports in the media that the surveyor of the Queen's pictures had suffered a heart attack.
 Five firemen were taken to hospital with minor injuries.